Rating based on our Our HomeDNA review

 - Ancestry results, especially for the HomeDNA Starter Ancestry Test, are not very detailed.

-- Hidden fees/ HomeDNA costs: while the HomeDNA Paternity Test kit can be purchased for less than $30, the price paid later to process your DNA sample and obtain results is an additional $139.
+- Hidden fees/ HomeDNA costs: while the HomeDNA Paternity Test kit for at home use can be purchased for less than $30, the price paid later to process your DNA sample and obtain results is an additional $139.

 - The test results tell you which genes were analyzed but the information about specific genetic variants is not included.